Tensor network noise characterization for near-term quantum computers: Introduction

 We also investigate the performance of the method in conjunction with the tensor network error mitigation (TEM) protocol~\cite{Filippov2023} in noisy Clifford circuits of up to 10 qubits and 30 layers.
 The combined characterization and mitigation approach is capable of mitigating noise and predicting the expected value of heavy Pauli observables with high accuracy (relative error of the order of $10^{-2}$).
 This suggests that the characterization protocol is a valuable tool for practical error mitigation in the near-term era.
 In Fig.~\ref{fig:main-figure} we summarize the main idea of the presented analysis.

 The paper is structured as follows.
 In Sec.~\ref{sec:Protocol}, we review the tensor network representation of processes, along with Torlai \textit{et al.}'s process tomography method (with some technical modifications).
 In Sec.~\ref{sec:tomography_experiments}, we introduce the numerical experiments used to test the method, and describe the noise models that we have taken into consideration.
-The results of these numerical experiments are then presented in Sec.~\ref{sec:results}.
-Sec.~\ref{sec:errorMit} is devoted to analyzing the concatenation of the process characterization method with tensor-network-based error mitigation.
-Finally, we draw some concluding remarks in Sec.~\ref{sec:conclusions}.
+The results of these numerical experiments are then presented in Sec.~\ref{sec:results}, while Sec.~\ref{sec:errorMit} is devoted to analyzing the combination of the process characterization method with the recently proposed tensor network-based error mitigation protocol (TEM).
+Finally, we offer some concluding remarks in Sec.~\ref{sec:conclusions}.